Skip to the main content.

 See our guide on essential questions to ask your attorney to see more information.

-The onus shifts to the insurance company after your lawyer sends a demand letter.
+Once your lawyer sends a demand letter, the insurance company must decide how to respond.
 The clock starts ticking, and within 30 to 45 days, they are expected to respond.

 The insurance company's first move is pivotal.
 As one of the insurance carriers, they can choose to accept the claim, deny it, or make a counteroffer.